Visiting Nungwi: Your Guide to the Top Things to Do in Zanzibar's Paradise

 Relax and Unwind

-Nungwi Beach is a haven for relaxation.
+Nungwi Beach is a haven for relaxation and one of best beaches in Zanzibar.
 The soft, yielding sands and inviting turquoise water provide the ideal setting for sunbathing or leisurely strolls along the shoreline.
 Hammocks strung between swaying palm trees offer shaded retreats, perfect for reading or an afternoon nap, while the gentle rhythmic lapping of the waves creates a tranquil and soothing atmosphere.

 Snorkeling and Diving

-Nungwi is the marine tourists’ gateway to some of the most beautiful underwater regions of Zanzibar.
+Nungwi is the marine tourists’ gateway to some of the most beautiful underwater regions of Zanzibar, including the best place for snorkeling in Zanzibar.
 Go on a diving cruise to see the lively coral gardens of Mnemba Atoll or the dramatic underwater landscapes of Leven Bank.
 A brag-worthy wildlife spectacle will greet the interested snorkelers who just have to take a few steps away from the shore: there will be a variety of colorful reef fish, sea turtles, and even dolphins from time to time.
 Local dive centers provide tours of all skill levels, so that every experience is safe and memorable.

 Nungwi is a popular destination for both snorkeling and scuba diving